 In our example above, you may add to your night ritual sentence, “I see me.
 I’m proud of me.”

 Next, you may start standing in front of the mirror, and repeat the same sentences.

 As you feel more comfortable you can start reaching out to family & friends asking them questions like, “What are three things you appreciate about me?”

-Soon enough, you would have expanded your sense of fulfilment of this need, & you’ll realize that working on this one need has helped you nurture multiple other ones too!
+Soon enough, you will have expanded your sense of fulfillment of this need, & you’ll realize that working on this one need has helped you nurture multiple other ones too!

 Wrapping It Up